elchupanebrej/pytest-bdd-ng/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Step arguments are injected into pytest `request` context as normal fixtures with the names equal to the names of the arguments.
+Step arguments are injected into pytest `request` context as normal fixtures with the names equal to the names of the arguments by default.
 This opens a number of possibilities:

 * you can access step's argument as a fixture in other step function just by mentioning it as an argument (just like any other pytest fixture)
 * if the name of the step argument clashes with existing fixture, it will be overridden by step's argument value; this way you can set/override the value for some fixture deeply inside of the fixture tree in a ad-hoc way by just choosing the proper name for the step argument.

-By default all step arguments are passed to fixtures, what is equal to
+This behavior is same to:

 .. code-block:: python